 NDIS Plan Rollover: What happens when NDIS expires

-As your National Disability Insurance Scheme (NDIS) plan approaches its expiration date, it’s time to think about your NDIS renewal.
-Several weeks before your plan concludes, the NDIS will reach out to you to discuss your plan review, your current support needs and any changes in your circumstances.
+As your National Disability Insurance Scheme (NDIS) plan reaches its expiration date, it’s time to think about your NDIS renewal.
+Several weeks prior to when your existing plan concludes, the NDIS will reach out to you to discuss your plan reassessment, your current support needs and any changes in your circumstances.

 How long does the NDIS plan last?

-Every participant has their own unique journey, and the NDIS recognises the significance of your living situation, your goals and your circumstances when determining the plan term.
-Typically, an NDIS plan lasts up to 12 months, to allow for a comprehensive review and potential adjustments to better align with your evolving needs.
+Every participant has their own unique journey, and the NDIS recognises the significance of your living situation, your goals and your circumstances when determining the plan period.
+Typically, NDIS plans last up to 12 months, to allow for a comprehensive review and potential adjustments to better align with your evolving requirements.

 But for those whose circumstances are likely to change sooner than that the length of your plan will more likely be 12 months.
 However, if you have a specific preference for your plan duration, the NDIS strives to accommodate your choice.

 With the recent review of the NDIS system, the option for a longer plan may benefit you.
-You can find out more from the NDIS plan duration guidance on their website.
+You can find out more when you visit the NDIS plan duration guidance on the NDIS website.

 What is an NDIS plan renewal?

-When you come to the end of your NDIS plan, your Local Area Coordinator (LAC) or the NDIA (National Disability Insurance Agency) will reach out to you to discuss your situation.
-You will have the option to keep the plan as it is going forward or to make any necessary changes.
-A plan renewal can include:
+When you come to the end of your NDIS plan, your Local Area Coordinator (LAC) or the NDIA (National Disability Insurance Agency) will reach out to you to discuss your situation and help you with the process.
+You will have the option to keep the plan as it is going forward or to make any necessary and reasonable changes.
+A plan renewal meeting can include:

 A plan extension – This is the continuation of your current plan, with the same budget, extended for one month or up to a year.
-This provides you with additional time if your plan review or renewal is ongoing.
+This provides you with additional time if your plan review or plan reassessment is ongoing.

-A plan review – A comprehensive assessment of your plan, especially if there have been any significant changes in your circumstances.
-This typically involves an in-person meeting with your LAC and the NDIA to implement necessary changes to your supports and budget.
+A plan review – A comprehensive plan reassessment, especially if there have been any significant changes in your circumstances.
+This typically involves an in-person planning meeting with your LAC and the NDIA to implement necessary changes to your supports and budget.

-A plan renewal – The creation of a new plan with necessary changes to your supports or budget for a new period of time.
+A plan renewal – The creation of a new plan with necessary changes to your supports, any concerns or budget for a new period of time.
 Discussions with your LAC and the NDIA precede the renewal to address any required adjustments.

 What happens to unused NDIS funding?